s265350/django-steam/README.md

 Open the terminal in the *django-steam* folder and run this script to build and run the server:

+If you are on UNIX base OS:

 `bash ./backend/run_terminal.sh`

+If you are on Windows:

+`chmod + x /backend/run_terminal.sh && ./backend/run_terminal.sh`

 To stop the server use *CRTL-C*, to stop the environment just type *deactivate*.